gutobortolozzo/spark-test/README.md

-Tiny Java layer to request spark services only using Java 8 SE.
+Tiny Java layer to request spark services.

 This layer is intended to support integration tests of spark (https://github.com/perwendel/spark).